kenmccann/advanced-tier-offering/README.md

 ### New header

-You will probably want to show the customer the additional data tabs, such as :
+You should show the customer the additional data tabs, such as :

 - Vulnerabilities
 - Layers